aiidateam/aiida-core/docs/source/workflow/index.rst

 Instead of offering a limited number of automatization schemes, crafted for some specific functions (equation of states, phonons, etc...) in AiiDA a complete workflow engine is present, where the user can script in principle any possible interaction with all the AiiDA components, from the submission engine to the materials databases connections.
-In AiiDA a a workflow is a python script executed by a daemon, containing several user defined functions called steps.
+In AiiDA a workflow is a python script executed by a daemon, containing several user defined functions called steps.
 In each step all the AiiDA functions are available and calculations and launched and retrieved, as well as other sub-workflows.